icebreakerone/stream-data-standards/README.md

 ## Data standards development

-There will be a full process for managing and updating the Stream data standards.
-This is in the process of being defined, and will be published here shortly.
+There is  a full process for managing and updating the Stream data standards in the documentation.

 ## License